 Sphere Class

-When Sun Princess, the first Sphere Class ship, sets sail in 2024, she will become Princess Cruises' largest ship based on gross registered tons.
-She will also be Princess' first-ever LNG-powered ship and the third ship to be named "Sun Princess."
+When Sun Princess, the first Sphere Class ship, set sail in 2024, she became Princess Cruises' largest ship based on gross registered tons.
+She also made history as Princess' first-ever LNG-powered ship and the third named "Sun Princess."
 The first sailed from 1974 to 1988 and the second from 1995 to 2020.

 - Tonnage: 175,500